wp-plugins/slickr-flickr/readme.txt

 See http://slickr-flickr.diywebmastery.com/slickr-flickr-help for the full list of questions and answers about Slickr Flickr

-* How do I find my Flickr Id? - see http://slickr-flickr.diywebmastery.com/slickr-flickr-questions/where-do-i-find-my-flickr-id
+* How do I find my Flickr Id? - see http://slickr-flickr.diywebmastery.com/support/where-do-i-find-my-flickr-id/

-* Changes to my photos on Flickr do not appear instantly in the Slickr Flickr slideshow or Gallery - see http://slickr-flickr.diywebmastery.com/slickr-flickr-issues/tagged-photos-do-not-appear-in-the-blog-immediately/
+* Changes to my photos on Flickr do not appear instantly in the Slickr Flickr slideshow or Gallery - see http://slickr-flickr.diywebmastery.com/support/tagged-photos-do-not-appear-in-the-blog-immediately/

-* Only 20 photos are displayed in the gallery and I have tagged more than 20 photos - see http://slickr-flickr.diywebmastery.com/slickr-flickr-requests/more-than-20-photos/
+* Only 20 photos are displayed in the gallery and I have tagged more than 20 photos - see http://slickr-flickr.diywebmastery.com/support/how-to-show-50-photos-in-a-flickr-gallery/

-Slickr Flickr uses the Flickr RSS feed which has a limitation of returning only the 20 most recent tagged photos.
-This will be addressed in the Slickr Flickr 2.0 release.
+With release 1.14 you can show up to 100 photos per gallery or slideshow if you get a Flickr API Key

 == Screenshots ==